Court of Protection

 “Our collective willingness to discuss cases, share experiences, and debate difficult issues is an invaluable support to all.”

 The self-contained nature of treatment decision cases is demanding and rewarding in equal measure.
 They often arise at short notice, sometimes out of hours, and require the barrister to drop other cases and focus solely on the application.
-There are few other areas where a barrister will see litigation through from first involvement to final conclusion in a matter of hours, days or weeks.
+There are few other areas where a barrister will see litigation through from first involvement to final conclusion in a matter of hours, days, or weeks.

 I enjoy the variety in advocacy involved before the Court of Protection and Family Division.
 The proceedings are of a more inquisitorial nature than much of my practice.
-Although there are inevitably disputes between the parties along the way, the applications are less about winning or losing, but more about reaching the ‘right decision’ for the patient, whether it is on capacity or as to what course is in their best interests.
+Although there are inevitably disputes between the parties along the way, the applications are less about winning or losing and more about reaching the ‘right decision’ for the patient, whether it is on capacity or as to what course is in their best interests.

 Although most of my cases in this area of work involve medical treatment decisions, I am very familiar with the complex interface between the Mental Capacity Act 2005 and the Mental Health Act 1983, as well as the associated deprivation of liberty issues.